Solo Travel in Canada.

 Needless to say, I love Canada and can’t recommend a trip highly enough!
 I still wanna see Toronto, Nova Scotia, Prince Edward Island, and so much more.

-Without further ado, here are my five main reasons why Canada is perfect for solo female travel.
+Without further ado, here are my five main reasons why you ought to try solo travel in Canada.
 (Although, let’s be real: this country rules for anyone who’s eager to visit).

 1. Canada is super, super, duper safe.